-Policy Water Resources #23: Federal agencies should recognize the conservation districts' water and water quality expertise and encourage their continued involvement in any water or water quality issue that may arise.
+Policy Water Resources #23: Federal agencies should recognize the Saratoga-Encampment-Rawlins Conservation District's water and water quality expertise and encourage their continued involvement in any water or water quality issue that may arise within the district.

 Policy Water Resources #24: The Saratoga-Encampment-Rawlins Conservation District is consulted regarding federal land management decisions that impact water quality; water yields and timing of those yields; impacts on facilities such as dams, reservoirs, delivery systems, or monitoring facilities; and any other water-related issues.